Red-crowned toadlet fact sheet

 When it rains, the partially developed tadpoles are released from their nests into a nearby pool of water.
 The tadpoles do not look like adults.
 They are black, have a tail, and are sometimes longer than the adults.

-Tadpole with oval shaped body and long narrow tail
+Red-crowned toadlet tadpole with oval body and long narrow tail swimming

 Red-crowned toadlet tadpole